 14-Day Family Itinerary for New Zealand

-New Zealand is so diverse with so much to do that, we get it, you want to see it all.
+New Zealand is so diverse with so much to do!
+We get it; you want to see it all.
 In two weeks, you’re in for a rather intense travel schedule for visiting both the North Island and South Island, especially if you have kids in tow.
 If you’re determined to experience both islands in 14 days, then at least this New Zealand family itinerary for two weeks should help.
-We strongly recommend, however, that you consider travelling just one of the islands if you’re only coming to New Zealand for two weeks.
-Take a look at North Island Family Itinerary: Two Weeks / 14 Days and South Island Family Itinerary: Two Weeks / 14 Days.
+We strongly recommend, however, that you consider travelling to just one of the islands if you’re only coming to New Zealand for two weeks.
+Take a look at North Island Family Itinerary: 2 Weeks and South Island Family Itinerary: 2 Weeks.

-How to Get Around New Zealand in Two Weeks with Kids
+How to Get Around New Zealand in 2 Weeks with Kids

 Most families come to New Zealand to experience the great Kiwi road trip.
 With that in mind, renting a car or campervan allows you to have full flexibility and comfort compared to using rather restrictive public transport.
 Parents who are on a tight budget, however, might want to consider the national bus service as a cheaper and more adventurous way to get around.
 In short, the best ways to get around using the below itinerary are as follows:

-- Rental car or campervan – This option gives you the freedom to visit all of the stops we recommend in this family 14-day itinerary by renting a car or campervan.
-As this itinerary starts in Auckland and ends in Queenstown, we recommend choosing a rental company that have depots in both cities – don’t worry; there are many.
-Start your research using The Guide to Renting a Car or Campervan in New Zealand.
+This option gives you the freedom to visit all of the stops we recommend in this family 14-day itinerary by renting a car or campervan.
+As this itinerary starts in Auckland and ends in Queenstown, we recommend choosing a rental company that has depots in both cities – don’t worry; there are many.
+Start your research using The Guide to Renting a Car or The Guide Renting a Campervan in New Zealand.

-- Escorted bus tours – Let someone else worry about the driving, accommodation and itinerary on one of the escorted bus tours around New Zealand.
-Trafalgar, AAT Kings, Active Adventures and Thrifty Tours welcome children on their national tours.
+Let someone else worry about the driving, accommodation and itinerary on one of the escorted bus tours around New Zealand.
+Trafalgar, AAT Kings and Active Adventures welcome children on their national tours.
 Find out more in The Best 10-12-Day Tours of New Zealand.

-- Domestic flights – The below itinerary begins in Auckland and ends in Queenstown.
-Both cities have international airports and are well connected with domestic flights.
+The below itinerary begins in Auckland and ends in Queenstown.
+Both cities have international airports and are well-connected with domestic flights.
 If you’re leaving from Auckland, you will need to consider booking a domestic flight from Queenstown to Auckland.